abdullahsalah96/TMDB_Featured_Movies/README.md

 ## <b> UI Tests </b>
 - For the UI tests, I have created several UI tests to make sure that there is no strange UI behaviour or wrong messages displayed.
-- These UI Tests test the behaviour of both views.
+- These UI Tests test the behaviour of both Movies List view and Add Movies view.
 - I tried to cover the whole app with UI Tests and there are a total of 22 UI Tests that test different UI elements.
 <p align="center">
   <img src="docs/UITests.png">